timnallen/little_shop/README.md

 # Useful Features

-You can log in as a default admin with the credentials
+You can log in as a default admin with the following credentials:

 email: admin@gmail.com password: 'password'

 Login information for various other users and merchants can be found in the db/seeds.rb file.

+    (screnshot of db/seeds)

 New users can be created through the 'Register' link in the navigation bar.